Wilford G. Chapman

 Wilford G. Chapman (born June 29, 1860, Portland, Maine; died September 2, 1920, Portland, Maine) was an American lawyer and politician.
 A Republican, Chapman served as Mayor of Portland from 1916–1917.
 He was the first Republican to do so in five years.
+In July 1916, a streetcar strike shut down the city's primary form of mass transportation.
 He was also a founding member of the Rotary Club of Portland, Maine.
 He was later a judge in the Portland Municipal Court.